0

 06

-Cyber Essentials is worth doing, but do not treat it as the finish line
+Cyber Essentials is worth doing, but it is not the finish line

 Cyber Essentials is useful because it forces the basics into a checklist.
-That is its strength.
-It covers firewalls, secure configuration, user access control, malware protection and security update management.
+It covers boundary firewalls and internet gateways, secure configuration, user access control, malware protection and security update management.

 Why it matters

-• It forces a proper look at old devices, unsupported software and admin access.
+It is a clear way to identify old devices, unsupported software, weak configuration and uncontrolled admin access.

 07